 Many amputations are traumatic and occur at the time of an accident.
 However, others are the result of medical malpractice in the performance of surgery and other procedures.
 The most common amputations involve an amputated leg, foot, arm, and hand.
 Feet, toes, and fingers are often amputated due to negligence.

 Some amputations are complete, meaning a full separation of the limb at the time of an incident.
-Other amputations are considered incomplete, which means the body part is crushed and later requires amputation.
+Other amputations are considered incomplete.
+This means the body part is crushed and later requires amputation.

 Additionally, a degloving injury occurs when the skin, nerves, blood vessels, and muscles are torn from the body tissue and sometimes to the bone.
 This amputation type can be caused by a motor vehicle accident or defective piece of machine equipment.